opconWizard/opcon-docs/docs/utilities/SMA-Dynamic-Data-Input/jobdata-Platform-specific-Elements.md

 be run.

-- **Requirements**: This is a required field if the operation is
-    \"COMMAND\" and must end with an .exe, a .cmd, a .bat, or a .sh extension.
+- **Requirements**: This is a required field if the operation is "COMMAND" and must end with an .exe, a .cmd, a .bat, or a .sh extension.
 - **EM field label**: Executable
 - **Valid Values**: